avelgest/principled-material-layers/docs.md

 material, or channels that are either modified by the new material or enabled on the layer stack.

-When selecting from local materials in the “Replace Layer Material” pop-up only compatible materials (those which use a single surface shader with sockets that match any of the layer stack’s channels) are displayed.
-However, since this is not yet supported for assets, a material selected in the asset view is not guaranteed to be compatible.
+When selecting from local materials in the “Replace Layer Material” the pop-up only compatible materials (those which use a single surface shader with sockets that match any of the layer stack’s channels) are displayed.
+However, since this is not yet supported for assets, a material selected in the asset view may be incompatible in which case the layer will be left unchanged.

+Material assets may also be loaded from an Asset Browser area by selecting the asset, going to the right-hand sidebar of the Asset Browser, and pressing "Replace Layer Material".
+As above, there's a possibility that the selected asset may be incompatible.

 A layer’s shader node tree may be edited at any time by clicking the node icon next to the layer’s name in the layer list or by selecting “Edit Nodes” in the